Search for n-nbar oscillation in Super-Kamiokande

-The authors would like to express our gratitude to the following agencies for their support of our research; The Japanese Ministry of Education, Culture, Sports, Science,and Technology, The US Department of Energy, The US National Science Foundation (including grants \# PHY 0401139 and \# PHY 0901048 to CSUDH), The National Research Foundation of Korea (grant \# NRF-2009-353-C00046), and the National Natural Science Foundation of China.
+We gratefully acknowledge the cooperation of the Kamioka Mining and Smelting Company.
+The Super-Kamiokande experiment was built from, and has been operated with, funding by the Japanese Ministry of Education, Science, Sports and Culture, and the United States Department of Energy.
+We also would like to express our gratitude to the following agencies for their support of our research; the U.S. National Science Foundation (including Grants No. PHY 0401139 and No. PHY 0901048 to CSUDH), the National Research Foundation of Korea (Grant No. NRF-2009-353-C00046), and the National Natural Science Foundation of China.